 Why should we be concerned with CRS?

-Entities that are identified as reporting entities within the ambit of the Standard are required to register with Malaysian IRB.
-Reporting entities must furnish annual reports with prescribed information to Malaysian IRB.
-This includes specific details on each Reportable Account such as name, address, jurisdiction of residence, tax identification number of the account holder, and the account balance or value.
+Entities that are identified as reporting entities within the ambit of the Standard are required to register with the Malaysian IRB.
+Reporting entities must furnish annual reports with prescribed information to the Malaysian IRB.
+This includes specific details on each Reportable Account such as name, address, the jurisdiction of residence, tax identification number of the account holder, and the account balance or value.

 The following are deemed offences under the relevant CRS laws: